0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 ```

-We don't see to be a member of any groups we could use to elevate privileges but the presence of ```BUILTIN\Certificate Service DCOM Access``` is interesting.
-This might confirm our suspicions that the DC might have ADCS installed.
+We don't see to be a member of any groups we could use to elevate privileges.
 ```console
 *Evil-WinRM* PS C:\Users\svc_ldap\desktop> whoami /groups